simonvh/fluff/README.md

 [![Build Status](https://travis-ci.org/simonvh/fluff.svg?branch=master)](https://travis-ci.org/simonvh/fluff)
 [![Code Health](https://landscape.io/github/simonvh/fluff/master/landscape.svg?style=flat)](https://landscape.io/github/simonvh/fluff/master)

 See [full fluff documentation](http://fluff.readthedocs.org/) for detailed installation instructions and usage examples.

 ## Quick Installation

+**Note: this branch is only works in python 3, and its not been released yet!**

-The most straightforward way to install fluff is with [conda](https://docs.continuum.io/anaconda) using the [bioconda](https://bioconda.github.io/) channel (Python 2.7 only).
+The most straightforward way to install fluff is with [conda](https://docs.continuum.io/anaconda) using the [bioconda](https://bioconda.github.io/) channel.

 If you have not used bioconda yet, first set up the necessary channels (in this order):